BolderLearnerTechSchool/BolderLearnerTechSchool/README.md

 ## 🛠️ What We Teach

-At Bolder Learner Tech School, our students learn a variety of valuable skills, with a strong focus on **full-stack software development** (at the moment).
+At Bolder Learner Tech School, our students learn a variety of valuable skills, with a strong focus on modern tech skills.
 Here’s a glimpse of what our curriculum covers:

 ### Front-End Development